 FB Advisor seeks to leverage GDFM's significant access to transaction flow.
 GDFM seeks to generate investment opportunities through syndicate and club deals (generally, investments made by a small group of investment firms) and, subject to regulatory constraints as discussed under "Regulation," and the allocation policies of GDFM and its affiliates, as applicable, also through GSO's direct origination channels.
+GDFM also relies on its relationships with private equity sponsors, investment banks and commercial banks to source investment opportunities.
 These include significant contacts to participants in the credit and leveraged finance marketplace, which it can draw upon in sourcing investment opportunities for us.
 With respect to syndicate and club deals, GDFM has built a network of relationships with commercial and investment banks, finance companies and other investment funds as a result of the long track record of its investment professionals in the leveraged finance marketplace.
 With respect to GDFM's origination channel, FB Advisor seeks to leverage the global presence of GSO to generate access to a substantial amount of directly originated transactions with attractive investment characteristics.
 We believe that the broad network of GDFM provides a significant pipeline of investment opportunities for us.
 GDFM also has a significant trading platform, which, we believe, allows us access to the secondary market for investment opportunities.